Carlson-Griffiths' theory via Brownian motion: Logarithmic Derivative Lemma

 \subsection{Estimate of $C(o, r, \delta)$}

 ~

 Let $M$ be a complete K\"ahler manifold of non-positive sectional curvature.
 Indeed, we let $\kappa$ be defined by (\ref{kappa}).
-Clearly, $\kappa$ is a non-positive, non-increasing and continuous function on $[0,\infty).$ Associate the differential equation
+Clearly, $\kappa$ is a non-positive, non-increasing and continuous function on $[0,\infty).$ Treat the differential equation